T

 landmark

-The second-largest administrative building in the world, this colossal structure is a symbol of Nicolae Ceaușescu's megalomania.
-Tours offer a glimpse into its vast scale and history.
+The world's second-largest administrative building, a colossal monument to Nicolae Ceaușescu's megalomania.
+Tours offer a glimpse into its opulent (and often unfinished) interiors.

-• Book tours in advance online to secure your spot and preferred language.
+• Book your tour in advance online to secure a spot and choose your route.

 2. Midday